-With all the new and trending tech on the market in 2018, it’s easy to think that telecom has officially taken a back seat to other communications technologies.
-Apps such as Skype and WhatsApp have claimed a broad swath of the telecommunications industry’s market share, and traditional telecoms have struggled to innovate to meet the challenge.
+With all the new and trending tech on the market, it’s easy to think that telecom has officially taken a back seat to other communications technologies.
+Video conferencing and mobile apps have claimed a broad swath of the telecommunications industry’s market share, and traditional telecoms have struggled to innovate to meet the challenge.
 What you may have missed, however, is the fact that UCaaS (Unified Communications as a Service) is booming.
-Offered by VoIP providers and telecoms, UCaaS has brought business phone systems into the future in a way that had made such services far more attractive to enterprise businesses than new tech industry favorites
+Offered by VoIP providers and telecoms, UCaaS has brought business phone systems into the future in a way that had made such services far more attractive to enterprise businesses than new tech industry favorites.

 UCaaS is Top Three in Tech

 Sales for UCaaS were so strong in 2017 that some of the industry’s leading providers have made some bold predictions.
 Intelisys, a ScanSource company, considers cloud-based unified communications to be one of the top three hottest technologies for 2018.
 “UCaaS is off the charts.
 As partners source new solutions for their customers, it probably comes up in 50 percent of those conversations,” said Intelisys President Jay Bradley in an interview with crn.com.
 “The appetite for cloud communications among customers is strong, and sales numbers in this area for partners are robust.”

 2020 saw even more significant growth for the UCaaS market, with Avant Analytics reporting almost 90% growth in UC sales through July of the year.
 Driven by consumer demand and work from home orders as a result of the COVID-19 pandemic, as well as a push for digital transformation, UCaaS has shown itself to be a key component of a business’s success.

 Subscriber Growth is Climbing Fast